AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 The downsides?

-- Exceptions are side effects, and you have to remember about handling them
+- Exceptions are side effects, so you need to remember to handle them
-- The constructor fails on the first validation error, so you don't get all the errors at once
+- The constructor fails on the first validation error, meaning you won't get all errors at once

-Let's see other alternatives.
+Let's explore some other alternatives.

 ### Smart constructors with Option/Either

 This is a more functional approach.
-Instead of throwing exceptions, you return an `Option` or `Either` type.
-Here's how it'd look like for the `User` class with `Option`:
+Instead of throwing exceptions, we return an `Option` or `Either` type.
+Here's how it would look for the `User` class using `Option`:

 [//]: # (@formatter:off)